Secondary Sources

 Battle of Germantown

 One of the American attack columns ran into Redcoats holed up in the Chew House.
 Washington had Henry Knox bring up the artillery to dislodge the British.
-However, the solid construction prevented the cannon balls from inflicting significant damage inside and the Rebel advanced stalled when they could not capture the British unit in this house.
-Today, visitors can still see the cannon ball marks on the side of the house.
+However, the solid construction prevented the cannon balls from inflicting significant damage inside, and the Rebel advanced stalled when they could not capture the British unit in this house.
+Today, visitors can still see the cannonball marks on the side of the house.